tgalal/yowsup/.github/ISSUE_TEMPLATE/bug_report.md

 **Versions**

-Please include yowsup version, yowsup-cli version, as well as versions for consonance, dissononce, python-axolotl, and cryptography packages.
+Please include python version, yowsup version, yowsup-cli version, as well as versions for consonance, dissononce, python-axolotl, and cryptography packages.
 Some of this information can be obtained if you run yowsup-cli with ```--debug``` flag, or through ```yowsup-cli version```.

 If you are not using a released version but code directly from the repository, please indicate the commit hash.